DSchau/load-tasks/README.md

 gulp.task('default', ['sass', 'webpack', 'watch']));
 ```

-*Note that any arguments following the globbing pattern are passed to the imported tasks/files, if any tasks/files export a function!*
+*Note that any arguments passed to the closure (2nd function call) are passed to the imported tasks/files, if any tasks/files export a function!*

 ### `build/tasks/sass.js`